 That changed when I met my husband.
 I knew very little about the nuances of Taiwanese culture outside of the bits and pieces picked up by my high school Chinese teacher who grew up there.
 With my husband it was different: it wasn’t strictly because he wanted to educate me on his homeland, he wanted to share it with me.
 He wanted me to know, understand, and love his culture the same way he does.
 His pride in Taiwan is infectious, and I certainly caught that fever from him.

 But many people still don’t know much about this island nation.
 COVID-19 brought the country into the limelight with the way they handled the pandemic, preventing the spread of the virus for far longer than most of the world could.
 And there is certainly no shortage of news about them now that China’s aggressive tactics have become the latest news (even though it is not at all new).
 Despite this, I will still tell people my husband is from Taiwan and get “I love Thai food” as a response.
-That’s great, but they aren’t the same.
+That’s great, but they aren’t the same country.

 I got the opportunity to visit Taiwan before they opened to the public.
 I spent time with my in-laws, I got married, and I explored the island over the course of 4 ½ weeks.
 And how much did I get to see?
 Not nearly enough.